c4dm/c4dmpoole/input/fellowships.md

 <br>More details: [https://www.epsrc.ac.uk/skills/fellows/](https://www.epsrc.ac.uk/skills/fellows/)

 <b>RAEng Research Fellowships</b>
-<br>These provide support for high-quality engineers and encourage them to develop successful academic research careers.
+<br>The scheme provides funding for five years to encourage the best researchers to remain in the academic engineering sector.
 Applicants may be about to finish their PhD or have up to three years Post-Doctoral research experience.
-The scheme provides funding for five years to encourage the best researchers to remain in the academic engineering sector.
 <br>Deadline: 14 September 2015
 <br>More details: [http://www.raeng.org.uk/grants-and-prizes/support-for-research/research-fellowships/raeng-research-fellowship](http://www.raeng.org.uk/grants-and-prizes/support-for-research/research-fellowships/raeng-research-fellowship)